Halsted312/local_5090_image_generation/docs/next_steps_prank_outline.md

 Here’s a concrete plan + stub code you can hand straight to your coding agent.

+> **Note:** The current direction is text-to-image only—no user uploads.
+Keep the FLUX prank concepts for inspiration, but skip the upload-backed steps when applying this outline.

 I’ll:

 * Plug a **local “small model”** for prompt similarity on your 5090 (BGE small via `sentence-transformers`) ([Hugging Face][1])